Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 The example pipeline with vvas_xcompositor plug-in is as mentioned below.

-The pipeline mentioned below is using omxh264dec and this plug-in is supported on embedded platform only.
-For PCIe/Data center platform, use vvas_xvcudec.
+The pipeline mentioned below is using ``omxh264dec`` plug-in and this plug-in is supported on embedded platforms only.
+For PCIe/Data center platform, use ``vvas_xvcudec`` plug-in.

 .. code-block::